Brick and mortar: Inconvenient for customers with busy lifestyles

 People have busier lifestyles in the 2010s, with more families having both adults working, and therefore they find it harder to find the time to physically go and shop at stores and services.
 As well, in many cities traffic jams and congestion on roads have made it more stressful and time-consuming to drive to physical locations to shop.
 Online shopping and online services, which consumers can access from an Internet-connected laptop or smartphone are more convenient for these people.
-With mobile devices, consumers can order take-out food, gifts and services even when they are "on the go", such as stuck sitting on a bus or waiting in an airport lounge for a plane...

 Expensive and luxury products

 B&M increases the fixed cost for any business, therefore the products sold in physical shops tend to be more expensive compared to online shops.
 For stores selling expensive products or services in a B&M format, customers expect beautiful window displays, fine decorating in the establishment and well-dressed salespeople who earn high commission on their sales.
 Some high-end hair salons and luxury car stores even offer conveniences such as free espresso and bottled water, all of which add to the overhead of selling these products and services.
 Online shops, even those for luxury goods, do not have to pay for high-end retail stores and salespeople.
-Nevertheless, high-end online stores typically incur higher costs for their online presence, because they need to have leading edge Web 2.0 functions on their website, a professionally designed site, and in some cases, staff available to respond to phone calls, e-mails and online "chat" questions.

-Wider stock availability online

-Products may be out stock in relatively small brick and mortar retail stores and due to limited space in small business retail stores, these establishments may only be able to carry a few types of each product.
-Online shops are able to have a huge amount of stock in numerous large warehouses (e.g., Amazon.com has warehouses in numerous locations from which it ships its products) which it can quickly ship out.
-An online store may be able to order up products from a large number of geographically dispersed warehouses, even warehouses owned and operated by third parties (e.g., smaller companies), which are connected to the large company via the Internet.